elasticio/csv-component-v3/README.md

 * You may get `Component run out of memory and terminated.` error during run-time, that means that component needs more memory, please add
  `EIO_REQUIRED_RAM_MB` environment variable with an appropriate value (e.g. value `1024` means that 1024 MB will be allocated) for the component in this case.
-* Maximal possible size for an attachment is 10 MB.
+* Maximal possible size for an attachment is only limited by the available RAM memory of the component.
+In case of running into the limit the platform will give an error message, and if problem persists after a number of restarts the platform will suspend the complete integration flow.
 * Attachments mechanism does not work with [Local Agent Installation](https://docs.elastic.io/getting-started/local-agent.html)
 * Inbound message in `Message Stream` and each element of `JSON Array` should be a plain Object, if value not a primitive type it will be set as `[object Object]`